£

 Treatment usually involves a combination of drugs.
 Some are chemotherapy drugs, but there are other types of cancer drugs too.
 Some are given into the vein (intravenously), but others are taken as tablets or injections.
 Most people will need to be in hospital for some of their treatment.

 Your doctor will always be looking at what they think is the best treatment for you.
-They will consider your general fitness, the specific type of AML you have, and they’ll talk to you about your preferences.
+They’ll consider your general fitness and the specific type of AML you have.
+They’ll talk to you about what you prefer to happen.

 Your treatment plan might change too.
 It’s normal to switch between different treatments at different times.